zephyrproject-rtos/zephyr/boards/arm/frdm_k82f/doc/index.rst

 Supported Features
 ==================

-The frdm_k82f board configuration supports the following hardware features:
+The frdm_k82f board configuration supports the hardware features listed below.
+For additional features not yet supported, please also refer to the :ref:`frdm_k64f`, which is the superset board in NXP's Kinetis K series.
+NXP prioritizes enabling the superset board with NXP's Full Platform Support for Zephyr.
+Therefore, the frdm_k64f board may have additional features already supported, which can also be re-used on this frdm_k82f board:

 +-----------+------------+-------------------------------------+
 | Interface | Controller | Driver/Component                    |